 Across the Globe

-Ranked Choice Voting is also used nationwide around the world—from India, the world’s largest democracy, to Australia and Ireland, who've been using Ranked Choice Voting for over 100 years!
+Ranked Choice Voting is also used nationwide around the world.
+From India, the world’s largest democracy, to Australia and Ireland, Ranked Choice Voting has been in use for over 100 years!

 In Higher Education